-Spine Surgeon- Will perform the procedure to repair your damaged spine.
+Spine Surgeon - Will perform your spine procedure.

-Spine Care Team- Care Team will monitor you during your hospital stay and assist before and after surgery.
+Spine Coordinator - Nurse that will monitor you during your hospital stay.

-Hospitalist- Internal medicine physician who specialize in taking care of patients in a hospital setting.
-Your surgeon may consult with a hospitalist to effectively manage your medial needs.
+Hospitalist - Internal medicine physician who specialize in taking care of patients in a hospital setting.
+Your surgeon may consult with a hospitalist to effectively manage your medical needs.

-Registered Nurse (RN)- Responsible for your daily care while in the hospital.
+Registered Nurse (RN) - Responsible for your daily care while in the hospital.
 Your nurse will ensure that orders given by your doctor are followed, including pain management medications, your home medications and monitoring of your vital signs.

-Physical Therapist (PT)- Will guide you through functional daily activities and teach you exercises to regain your strength/motion.
+Physical Therapist (PT) - Will guide you through functional daily activities and teach you exercises to regain your strength/motion.
 They will show you how to use your walker and recliner chair to support proper exercises.

-Occupational Therapist (OT)- Will teach you how to complete daily living tasks as independently as possible (i.e. getting in and out of bed, dressing, maintaining personal hygiene, and completing household chores).
+Occupational Therapist (OT) - Will teach you how to complete daily living tasks as independently as possible (i.e. getting in and out of bed, dressing, maintaining personal hygiene, and completing household chores).